 How to Build an Outdoor Fire Pit: Construction, Design, and Safety Considerations

 In recent years, fire pits have become one of the most popular backyard additions, and for good reason.
-They are great for adding a bit of ambiance to the outdoor space while making your yard the go-to spot for gatherings.
+They are great for adding a bit of ambiance to your outdoor space while making your yard the go-to spot for gatherings.
 No matter the weather, guests will be clambering for a chance to crowd around the fire pit and tell tall tales all day and evening long.

 The best part is that backyard fire pits are an easy DIY project, providing a sense of accomplishment and a tangible reward.
 They can be customized to match the existing styling and décor in your backyard, or provide direction in making additional improvements to the space.